mucherino/teaching/HPC/game/README.md

 - the MPI environment is initialized so that a dedicated process will run on each of the allocated processors;
-- the assumptions mentioned in the paragraph above are verified by each process, and the execution is aborted should the verification fail;
+- the assumptions mentioned in the paragraph above are verified by each process, and the execution is aborted if the verification fails;
 - all processes read the preselected text files containing the initial state for the torus;
 - process 0 prints the current state;